Periscope - a Pan-European Response to the ImpactS of COVID-19 and future Pandemics and Epidemics

 Foto: Getty Images

-Periscope is a Horizon 2020 research project, funded with almost 10 MEUR under the Coronavirus Global Response initiative launched in May 2020 by the European Commission.
+Periscope was a Horizon 2020 research project, funded with almost 10 MEUR under the Coronavirus Global Response initiative launched in May 2020 by the European Commission, and finalised in November 2023.

-This project aims to understand the social, economic, behavioural and mental health-related aspects of the COVID-19 pandemic, with the ultimate aim to develop solutions and provide policy guidance to prepare Europe for future large-scale epidemic outbreaks.
+The project aimed to understand the social, economic, behavioural and mental health-related aspects of the COVID-19 pandemic, to develop solutions and provide policy guidance to prepare Europe for future large-scale epidemic outbreaks.

-Karolinska Institutet is the lead of the project work with mental health impacts and focuses on exploring levels of mental health and service consumption across EU-countries.
+Karolinska Institutet was the lead of the project work with mental health impacts and focuses on exploring levels of mental health and service consumption across EU-countries.

 The main goals of Periscope: